JohnStar128/more_jockeys/README.md

 ## Installing The Datapack

 - Drag the datapack into `world/datapacks` folder
-- Set yourself to Creative mode
 - Run /reload (or reload your world/server)

-Note: installation will fail if you are not in Creative mode.

 The datapack will automatically install all the necessary scoreboards, functions and entities that make the datapack run.